ncn-foreigners/singleRcapture/README.md

 #> 6   gendermale:age>40yrs      0.05
 ```

-`singleRcapture` package also includes the option to estimate standard
+`singleRcapture` package also includes option to use common non standard
-error of population size estimate by bootstrap and common non standard
 argument such as significance levels different from usual 5%:

 ``` r